bartificer/programming-by-stealth/docs/pbs82.md

 };
 ```

 Note that each template has a name within the `TEMPLATES` object.
 I decided to make use of this fact to simplify my solution.
 I created a folder named `view`, and created a file within that folder for each template.
-I named the files `TEMPLATE_NAME.tpl.txt`, so, the `gameMessage` template will be `./view/gameMessage.tpl.txt`.
+I named the files `TEMPLATE_NAME.tpl.txt`.
+So, the `gameMessage` template will be `./view/gameMessage.tpl.txt`.
 This is a very common approach, and makes it easier to load templates within a loop of some kind.

 To load my templates I created a function named `loadTemplates()` which takes one or more template names as arguments, and returns a single promise that will resolve only when all templates are loaded.
 Note that the promise will reject if any one template fails to load.
-This function builds an array if promises, one for each template, then creates a final promise unifying them all into a single promise with `Promise.all()`:
+This function builds an array of promises, one for each template, then creates a final promise unifying them all into a single promise with `Promise.all()`:

 ```javascript
 function loadTemplates(...templateNames){